smartnic/sigcomm21_artifact/README.md

 ### 2.2 K2 language (optional)

-This subsection discusses the same process as 2.1 (making a change to the input program and observing different outputs), with the main difference that the program is encoded in the K2 macro language.
+This subsection discusses the same process as 2.1 (making a change to the input program and observing different outputs), with the main difference that the program is encoded in the K2 language.
 The language is mainly used inside our compiler for ease of development and is not something that regular BPF developers use as a surface language.
 K2 opcodes have a one-to-one correspondence with the set of BPF assembly opcodes.
 You could look at the source code of our BPF interpreter (in /sigcomm21_artifact/dependencies/superopt/src/isa/ebpf/inst.cc in the container) for more details.

 #### Run
 Estimated runtime: 25 seconds.